 Students are encouraged to take courses at the IFS--or any department--that pertain to their research interests.
-Doctoral students in the Department of French may complete a Certificate of Achievement in French Studies by completing four courses at the IFS while in residence at NYU.
+Doctoral students in the Department of French Literature, Thought and Culture may complete a Certificate of Achievement in French Studies by completing four courses at the IFS while in residence at NYU.

-Students may also apply to earn a certificate in Poetics and Theory or a Concentration in Medieval and Renaissance Studies.
+Students may also apply to earn a certificate in Poetics and Theory, certificate in the Digital Humanities or a concentration in Medieval and Renaissance Studies.

-The NYU Department of French instructs over 1,000 students per semester in its language and content classes, many of which are taught by students in the Ph.D. program as adjunct instructors.
-The Department of French feels that teaching is an essential experience for its doctoral students to grow in their skills and confidence as educators and to be competitive on the job market.
-With the implementation of Financial Aid Reform 4 (FAR4)(PDF download), teaching as an adjunct instructor provides compensation over and above the MacCracken stipend.
-Ph.D. students in the Department of French typically teach for two years, usually beginning in their second year of coursework.
+The NYU Department of French Literature, Thought and Culture instructs over 1,000 students per semester in its language and content classes, many of which are taught by students in the Ph.D. program as adjunct instructors.
+The Department feels that teaching is an essential experience for its doctoral students to grow in their skills and confidence as educators and to be competitive on the job market.
+With the implementation of Financial Aid Reform 4 (FAR4), teaching as an adjunct instructor provides compensation over and above the MacCracken stipend.
+Ph.D. students in the Department typically teach for two years, usually beginning in their second year of coursework.

 Doctoral students may also have other opportunities to teach, such as undergraduate summer language or literature courses in New York or at NYU Paris.

 First-time adjunct instructors receive training in the form of a week-long intensive Teaching Orientation the summer before they begin teaching.
 Training continues in a bi-weekly Teaching Seminar and Workshop through the fall and spring semesters, in which students examine the theoretical underpinnings of second language acquisition and explore praxis through sample lesson plan and exercise creation, test writing and analysis, textbook analyses, and peer- and self observation.
-This Teaching Orientation and Workshop is a required course for all doctoral students in the Department of French and carries four points (two points each semester) points toward the 72-point Ph.D. requirement.
+This Teaching Orientation and Workshop is a required course for all doctoral students in the Department and carries two points toward the 72-point Ph.D. requirement.

 At NYU Paris, students in graduate studies have the unique opportunity to immerse themselves in French intellectual and cultural life.
 Students join a rich and stimulating academic community that is small enough to provide individual attention yet is made up of some of the very best scholars in French literature, history, and civilization.
 Host to a series of conferences and lectures that bring together artists, filmmakers, politicians, and writers, NYU Paris is a thriving center of intellectual and cultural exchange.
 See the NYU Paris site for more information.

-The Department of French also has an agreement with the Ecole Normale Supérieure in both Lyon and Paris that allows up to two doctoral students to spend a year or semester at the ENS and participate fully in its seminars.
+The Department of French Literature, Thought and Culture also has an agreement with the Ecole Normale Supérieure in both Lyon and Paris that allows up to two doctoral students to spend a year or semester at the ENS and participate fully in its seminars.